A SEASON ticket to watch Premier League champions Manchester City could cost less than it will to watch Newport County at Rodney Parade, the Argus can

 The terracing increase is from £280 to £300 and there are also price hikes for concessions and children.

-It will cost an adult season ticket holder an extra £100 a year if they wish to have access to the Bisley Suite and there doesn’t appear to be any distinction in cost depending on what stand you’re sitting in.
+It will cost an adult season ticket holder an extra £100 a year if they wish to have access to the Bisley Suite and there doesn’t appear to be any distinction in cost depending on what stand you’re

 The move is described by one former director of the club as being “rushed and badly thought out”.